trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 Fury: OK.
 Can you repeat?
 I did not listen; I am not here for the first thing what's that?

-Emi: Since you muted, and because we want to get as many voices in here as possible, we're going to [be] moving on to modern's perspective, if you have any quick final words, feel free.
+Emi: Since you muted, and because we want to get as many voices in here as possible, we're going to [be] moving on to Modrinth's perspective, if you have any quick final words, feel free.

 Fury: On this topic of which tests were running or in general?